banikur/face-recognition-app/SETUP.md

 - better-sqlite3 for database
 - xlsx for Excel export
 - pdfkit for PDF export
-- TensorFlow.js packages (optional, for future ML integration)
+- TensorFlow.js packages for CNN-based face detection and skin classification
+- MediaPipe packages for face detection models

 ### 2. Initialize Database